Trevor Morley: Personal life

-Morley was stabbed by his wife in 2000, he later speculated that she was behind false accusations of him being in a homosexual relationship with friend and team mate Ian Bishop.
-Morley stated “The rumours about me being gay killed me for a while.
-I’ve got nothing against gays – I now have friends who are gay – but it’s not nice to be called a homosexual when you aren’t one.
-How many times does Robbie Williams have to come out and tell the world he isn’t gay?
-The more you say it, the more people start to believe it’s true… It ruined my football for a while.
-I’d go out onto the field and hide.
-I didn’t want to be there… Hearing gay comments from some West Ham fans was hard to take.”
+Morley was stabbed by his wife in 1991, he later speculated that she was behind false accusations of him being in a homosexual relationship with friend and teammate Ian Bishop.
+Morley stated "The rumours about me being gay killed me for a while.
+I've got nothing against gays – I now have friends who are gay – but it's not nice to be called a homosexual when you aren't one.
+How many times does Robbie Williams have to come out and tell the world he isn't gay?
+The more you say it, the more people start to believe it's true...
+It ruined my football for a while.
+I'd go out onto the field and hide.
+I didn't want to be there...
+Hearing gay comments from some West Ham fans was hard to take."

 He later had a spell scouting for Arsenal in Norway and, in 2000, took on the manager's role at SK Bergen Sparta of the Norwegian Fifth Division.

-He currently lives in Norway, where he runs a for-profit shelter for addicts and works as a football pundit for TV 2.
+He currently lives in Norway, where he runs a not for-profit shelter for addicts and works as a football pundit for TV 2.